TobikoData/sqlmesh/docs/reference/cli.md

   --skip-backfill           Skip the backfill step.
   --forward-only            Create a plan for forward-only changes.
   --no-prompts              Disable interactive prompts for the backfill time
                             range.
-Please note that if this flag is set and there are uncategorized changes, plan creation
+Note that if this flag is set and there are uncategorized changes, plan creation
                             will fail.
   --auto-apply              Automatically apply the new plan after creation.